MindeKing/TipsModAutoLang/README.md

 * `__tip_file_ext` [any valid string]\
 <sup>(doesn't change anything unless `advanced_mode` is `2`)</sup>\
 Whether you want the tip / entry files to be output as anything other than .json.\
-Again, this setting doesn't make sense if you're trying to use this script solely for the "Tips" mod,\
+This setting doesn't make sense if you're trying to use this script solely for the "Tips" mod,\
 but my delusions of grandeur know no bounds.

 ### Output File: